 Educational and developmental psychologist

-Dr. Oksana Hagerty serves as a learning specialist and the assistant director of the Center for Student Success at Beacon College.
+Dr. Oksana Hagerty serves as Dean of the Center for Student Success at Beacon College.

 She translated into English a 2,000-page collection of Ukrainian laws, commissioned by the Geneva Center for the Democratic Control of the Armed Forces; translated into Russian a book by Dr. Artemis Simopoulos The Omega-3 Diet, and a play by Robert Lawson, “Empires Fall,” which premiered in May 2011 at Ford’s Theatre in Washington, DC.
 She also served as an commissioned translator for the United Nations, the Organization for Cooperation and Security in Europe, and the Ukrainian government.